You can run your own software, including MPI codes, on the Rescale platform by

 using the Bring Your Own analysis options.
 These options are accessible when you create a New Job on the Rescale platform using the Configure Software Settings options (you must be logged in to access this page).

 The Bring Your Own options shown below are available:

 If you select Bring Your Own MPI Software as the analysis type, you will have a choice of MPI versions, as shown below.
-When your cluster launches, the corresponding versions of your chosen MPI runtime and development executables and libraries are on the path.
+When your A computing cluster consists of a set of loosely or tightly ...
+More launches, the corresponding versions of your chosen MPI runtime and development executables and libraries are on the path.
 If your software comes bundled with its own MPI libraries and executables, in order to use those you must remember to set the correct

 $LD_LIBRARY_PATH environment variables.
 You will have access to the hostfiles described in General FAQs at runtime.

 The Command line, also specified in Configure Software Settings, allows you to call commands or execute scripts you have uploaded to the cluster.

 Your commands or scripts may execute binaries or even download, build and execute

 code.
 If you choose to compile source on your local machine, your Linux code

 must be binary compatible with RHEL 6.
 Rescale nodes come with a range of